WirkLichKeit1/darkJAM/README.en.md

 # Used client-side by Axios (lib/api.ts)
 NEXT_PUBLIC_API_URL=http://localhost:8080

+# Cloudinary — required for video upload in the admin panel
+NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME=your-cloud-name
+NEXT_PUBLIC_CLOUDINARY_UPLOAD_PRESET=your-upload-preset
 ```

-In development both variables point to the same address.
-In production on Vercel, add both as Environment Variables in the project settings. `API_URL` is never exposed to the browser.
+In development, `API_URL` and `NEXT_PUBLIC_API_URL` point to the same address.
+In production on Vercel, add all of them as Environment Variables in the project settings. `API_URL` is never exposed to the browser.

+### Setting up the Cloudinary upload preset

+Video upload uses the Cloudinary Upload Widget with an **unsigned** preset.
+To create one:

+1. Go to [console.cloudinary.com](https://console.cloudinary.com) → **Settings → Upload → Upload presets → Add preset**
+2. Configure:
+   - **Signing mode:** Unsigned
+   - **Allowed formats:** mp4, mkv, avi, webm
+   - **Async:** disabled (important — async prevents the success callback from firing)
+3. Save and copy the preset name to `NEXT_PUBLIC_CLOUDINARY_UPLOAD_PRESET`

+> **Note:** the Cloudinary free plan limits uploads to 100 MB per file.
+For larger videos, a paid plan is required or the file must be compressed before uploading.

 ## Running locally